How long is the camp day?

 On the first day and throughout the first week of camp counsellors will encourage their cabin group to get to know one another and make friends through games and other activities.
-We place a great deal of emphasis is placed on smoothly integrating the campers into the cabin.
-We place a great emphasis on friendship and inclusiveness at camp.
+We place a great deal of emphasis on smoothly integrating the campers, friendships and inclusiveness at camp.
 Although campers generally make friends easily at Green Acres, our leaders are always keeping their eyes open to ensure that every camper has someone to play, participate and eat lunch with throughout the day.

 How do you deal with sun safety at camp?

 We encourage parents, campers, and staff to be ‘Sun Smart’.
 Sun hats are a must every day, and a large emphasis is placed on keeping cool and hydrated throughout the day particularly during hot days.
 We make use of effective sun screen routines as part of the camp day.
-Parents should apply sunscreen prior to departure for camp each morning, and counselors will assist and supervise campers to reapply their sunscreen lotions throughout the day.
+Parents should apply sunscreen prior to departure for camp each morning, and counsellors will assist and supervise campers to reapply their sunscreen lotions throughout the day.

 Are campers always supervised?

-Counselors are always with their campers.
+Counsellors are always with their campers.
 Younger campers are escorted to their units from the bus, and accompanied to the washroom.
 Counsellors assist campers with changing, hand sanitizing, organization of belongings and sunscreen application.
 Counsellors also ensure that campers are staying hydrated and are eating their lunches and snacks.
 No matter the age, campers are escorted by their counsellors to all the activities and participate with them.